khulnasoft/ThreatMatrix/docs/source/Contribute.md

 To allow other people to use your configuration, that is now stored in your local database, you have to export it and create a data migration
 You can use the django management command `dumpplugin` to automatically create the migration file for your new analyzer (you will find it under `api_app/playbook_manager/migrations`).

-Example: `docker exec -ti intelx_uwsgi python3 manage.py dumpplugin PlaybookConfig <new_analyzer_name>`
+Example: `docker exec -ti threatmatrix_uwsgi python3 manage.py dumpplugin PlaybookConfig <new_analyzer_name>`

 ## How to modify a plugin

 If the changes that you have to make should stay local, you can just change the configuration inside the `Django admin` page.

-But if, instead, you want your changes to be usable by every IntelX user, you have to create a new migration.
+But if, instead, you want your changes to be usable by every ThreatMatrix user, you have to create a new migration.

 To do so, you can use the following snippets as an example:
 1. You have to create a new migration file